 Before we dive into the numbers, let’s look at why this career is so attractive:

-- High Demand: The Bureau of Labor Statistics (BLS) projects 10% job growth for dental hygienists from 2022 to 2032, much faster than the average for all occupations.
+- High Demand: The Bureau of Labor Statistics (BLS) projects 10% job growth for dental hygienists from 2022 to 2032, faster than the average for all occupations.
 An aging population retaining more teeth and growing awareness of oral-systemic health links are key drivers.

 - Relatively Fast Entry: Typically requiring an associate’s degree (2-3 years), it’s a quicker path to a stable, well-paying healthcare career compared to many others requiring advanced degrees.